 What to do if weight loss is your goal

-A smart strategy to control your overall fat consumption is to use this cauliflower curry as side dish with polenta or rice.
-Although a color contrast for the eye is missing, we absolutely love to combine it with our beloved polenta.
+A smart strategy to control your overall fat consumption is to use this cauliflower curry as side dish with polenta or grains.
+Although a color contrast for the eye is missing, we absolutely love to combine it with our beloved polenta or barley.

 While this coconut curry recipe makes also a healthful main dish, I recommend to execute portion control if weight loss is your goal.
 For me and many of my students an increased fat consumption leads to weight gain.
 Although a coconut milk nutrition is known for its weight management properties, I recommend to not going overboard.

-A great way to further increase fat content is to skip the almond slivers or to use the lighter pumpkin seeds.
+Another way to further decrease fat content is to skip the almond slivers or to use the lighter pumpkin seeds.